Top of the page

 Call your doctor if you:

-Watchful waiting is when you and your doctor watch symptoms to see if the health problem improves on its own.
-Although hearing loss is not usually dangerous, it can affect your personal safety.
+Watchful waiting is a wait-and-see approach.
+Although hearing loss usually isn't dangerous, it can affect your personal safety.
 It can also reduce how much you can do in the workplace and at home and limit you socially.
-It is important that you talk to your doctor about hearing loss.
+It's important that you talk to your doctor about hearing loss.

 Your doctor will diagnose hearing loss by asking questions about your symptoms and past health and by doing a physical examination.
 He or she may find during a routine visit that you have some hearing loss.